State Trooper (TV series): Overview

 State Trooper takes place in Las Vegas, Reno, and Carson City, Nevada, but was filmed by Revue Studios at Iverson Movie Ranch in Chatsworth in Los Angeles County in California.
 Its fictional stories focus upon miners, ranchers, dude ranches, released convicts, and murder mysteries, often with surprise endings.

-The series pilot entitled "Killer on a Horseback" starring Rod Cameron aired in February 1956 on an episode of the NBC anthology series Star Stage.
+The series pilot was titled "Killer on a Horseback".
+Starring Rod Cameron, it aired in February 1956 as an episode of the NBC anthology series Star Stage.

 Blake carried a "Detective Special" revolver.

 Cast

 The series starred Rod Cameron as Lieutenant Rod Blake.
 Robert Armstrong appeared in 24 episodes as Sheriff Andy Anderson, who developed a good working relationship with Cameron's character, Blake.
-Don Haggerty played Sheriff Elder in nine episodes in the 1956-1957 season.
-Paul Stader appeared five times in the 1958-1959 season as Deputy Sheriff Jim Wallace.
+Don Haggerty played Sheriff Elder in nine episodes in the 1956–1957 season.
+Paul Stader appeared five times in the 1958–1959 season as Deputy Sheriff Jim Wallace.
 Tom Greenway appeared in four episodes as Sheriff Bronson: "Stay Lost, Little Girl", "Dangerous Honeymoon", "Full Circle", and "Death on Wheels".